 The Company's registration with USAC subjects it to assessments for unpaid USF contributions, as well as interest thereon, due to its late registration and reporting of revenues.
 The Company will be required to pay assessments for periods prior to the Company's registration.
 While the Company is in discussions with the FCC to limit such back assessments to the period 2008 through 2012, it is possible that it will be required to pay back assessments for the period from 2003 through 2007.
-The Company will also face a regulatory and contractual challenge in seeking recovery or credit for its USF reimbursement payments previously made to its wholesale telecommunications service providers of up to \$3.1 million as of March 31, 2014 and December 31, 2013.
+The Company will also face a regulatory and contractual challenge in seeking recovery or credit for its USF reimbursement payments previously made to its wholesale telecommunications service providers of up to \$3.1 million as of June 30, 2014 and December 31, 2013.
 Finally, the Company is exposed to the potential assessment by the FCC of monetary penalties due to its past failure to recognize its obligation as a USF contributor.
 The Company believes it may be able to reduce such penalties as a result of the Company's voluntary self-disclosure.

 In July 2013, the Company and USAC agreed to a financing arrangement for the undisputed portion of the unpaid USF contributions and related interest for the periods 2008 through 2012 whereby the Company issued to USAC a promissory note payable in the amount of \$4.1 million.
-The repayment terms of the promissory note payable are disclosed in Note 5.
-As of March 31, 2014, the balance of the promissory note payable was \$3.4 million and included in the notes payable amounts on the condensed consolidated balance sheets.
-In addition to the promissory note payable, the Company had an accrued liability for USF contributions and related interest and penalties of \$4.4 million and \$4.2 million included in accrued federal fees on the condensed consolidated balance sheets as of March 31, 2014 and December 31, 2013, respectively, of which \$0.8 million pertains to periods prior to 2008.
-For the three months ended March 31, 2014 and 2013, the Company incurred expenses related to its USF obligations of \$1.1 million and \$0.9 million, respectively, which were recorded as a charge to cost of revenue.
+The repayment terms of the promissory note payable are disclosed in Note 6.
+As of June 30, 2014, the balance of the promissory note payable was \$3.2 million and included in the notes payable amounts on the condensed consolidated balance sheets.
+In addition to the promissory note payable, the Company had an accrued liability for USF contributions and related interest and penalties of \$4.4 million and \$4.2 million included in accrued federal fees on the condensed consolidated balance sheets as of June 30, 2014 and December 31, 2013, respectively, of which \$0.8 million pertains to periods prior to 2008.
+For the three and six months ended June 30, 2014, the Company incurred expenses related to its USF obligations of \$1.1 million and \$2.2 million, respectively.
+For the three and six months ended June 30, 2013, the Company incurred expenses related to its USF obligations of \$0.9 million and \$1.9 million, respectively.
+These expenses were recorded as a charge to cost of revenue.
 No amounts related to the potential recovery or credit of USF contributions paid by the Company to its wholesale telecommunications service providers were recognized in the accompanying condensed consolidated financial statements.